CristianBuca/The-Aunans/README.md

 * Responsive website for all devices.
 * Navigation bar that collapses on small devices
 * A Landing Page that will provide the main target information to the user trough suggestive images and cross-connections to other World of Warcraft content.
-* A Call to Arms to incentivise users to apply for membership.
+* A Call to Arms to incentivize users to apply for membership.
 * A modal for the application form.
 * Display of the team's achievements.
 * An activity schedule.